0x12b7/dreamcatcher/root/ts/reliq/src/core/wrapper/performance/readme.md

-Your description is insightful and provides a good understanding of the importance of memory management, especially in JavaScript runtimes, where garbage collection can impact performance.
-It focuses on pooling long-lived objects to mitigate the overhead from frequent allocation and deallocation.

-Here’s a polished version of your explanation to make it more concise and impactful, potentially for documentation or design notes:

 Performance Optimization through Object Pooling
 In many JavaScript runtimes, a non-negligible portion of time is spent on garbage collection.
 While garbage collection is essential for automatic memory management, it can introduce overhead that impacts performance, particularly when dealing with frequently allocated and deallocated objects.